mozilla/bigquery-etl/sql/moz-fx-data-shared-prod/telemetry_derived/socorro_crash_v2/README.md

 `transform.sql`.
 Crash reports occasionally carry an `install_age` that wrapped in unsigned 64-bit arithmetic, e.g. `-18446744071923804046`, which does not fit in `INT64`; since `max_bad_records` is 0, one such report would otherwise fail the whole day's load.
-The cast nulls just that value and keeps the record.
+The cast only nulls that value and keeps the record.

 This means a fully populated row can now have a NULL `install_age`, which previously only happened on the all-NULL rows Spark produced.

+Only works on top-level columns, not fields nested in structs.